 Bewley, et al. v.
 CVS Health Corporation, et al. (glucagon)

 United States District Court, Western District of Washington, No. 2:17-cv-00802-RAJ.

 Transferred to United States District Court, District of New Jersey, No. 3:2017-cv-12031-BRM-LHG.

 Prescott, et al. v.
 CVS Health Corporation, et al. (test strips)

-These claims challenge dual-pricing schemes that have driven up point-of-sale prices to insured and uninsured consumers.
-The lawsuits focus on schemes where PBMs play a central role, managing a confidential network of reimbursement contracts that channel back to them and some of their payer/insurer clients a growing percentage of rising list prices in the form of fees, discounts, sales incentives and other price concessions.
-For some analog insulins, these kickbacks may be as high as 70% of list price, possibly higher.
-These dual-pricing schemes have hurt patients’ health and finances.
-They also fuel social stigma by leading the public to believe that unrebated list prices are part of the actual cost insurers and government pay to treat diabetes.
+These lawsuits challenge the rebate-capture schemes that have driven up point-of-sale prices to insured and uninsured consumers.
+The lawsuits focus on schemes where PBMs play a central role, managing a confidential network of reimbursement contracts that channel back to their payer/insurer clients a growing percentage of rising list prices in the form of fees, discounts, rebates, sales incentives and other price concessions.
+These rebates and price concessions, paid by manufacturers to insurers, are not passed through to consumers.
+For some analog insulins, the offsets may be as high as 70% of list price, possibly higher, with PBMs passing 90%-100% of those cost offsets through to insurers and self-insured employer plans—many of whom continue to base patient payments on list price.
+Payers' rebate-capture schemes have hurt patients’ health and finances.
+They also fuel social stigma by leading the public to believe that unrebated list prices are the actual cost insurers and government programs pay.